warren-fu/warren-fu.github.io/_pages/about.md

   align: right
   image: prof_pic.jpeg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info: haii
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hey, thanks for visiting my website!

+I'm Warren, a Junior pursuing a Bachelors of Science in Computer Science at the University of Colorado, Boulder.
+I'm also working as a Research Assistant under [Professor Gowtham Kaki](https://gowthamk.github.io/) in the [CU PLV lab](https://plv.colorado.edu/) - A lab which focuses on "Expressivity, Performance, Dependability, and Understanding of Computational Systems".

+I've completed all my major coursework with a 4.0 GPA, gaining a solid foundation in algorithms, AI, machine learning, and software engineering.

+Outside of school, I'm also passionate about creating innovative side projects, from tools like Capitol Gains for tracking house members' (Pelosi's) stock trades and an AI-powered stock charting app, to an app which converts data into watchable and redownloadable youtube videos, exploiting the lack of a file upload limit on YouTube.
+I enjoy blending tech with finance, crafting solutions for investors, and learning through my attempts to build anything I'm interested in.
+Outside of coding, I also enjoy building things with my hands, weightlifting, and playing competitive games such as League, Valorant, and Counter Strike.